-For the year ended December 31, 2022
+For the three months ended March 31, 2023

 Forward-Looking Statements

 ADVISORY

 The terms, the "Company", "we", "us" and "our" in the following Management Discussion & Analysis ("MD&A") refer to EquityLine Mortgage Investment Corporation. (the "Company").
 This MD&A may contain forward-looking statements relating to anticipated future events, results, circumstances, performance or expectations that are not historical facts but instead represent our beliefs regarding future events.